 Two cases from the 1940s included some of the most-powerful words ever written about the First Amendment and the flag’s importance to American culture.

 In the 1940 case of Minersville School District v.
-Gobitis, two children who were Jehovah’s Witnesses were expelled from a Pennsylvania public school for not participating in the Pledge of Allegiance to the flag.
-The Supreme Court sided with the school’s decision to expel them.
+Gobitis, two children who were Jehovah’s Witnesses were expelled from a Pennsylvania public school for not participating in the Pledge of Allegiance.
+The Supreme Court rejected their claim that the school violated the Free Exercise of Religion Clause by forcing them to recite the Pledge.
 Justice Felix Frankfurter wrote in the majority opinion that “conscientious scruples have not, in the course of the long struggle for religious toleration, relieved the individual from obedience to a general law not aimed at the promotion or restriction of religious beliefs.”
-Justice Harlan Stone was the only dissenter in the decision, mostly on religious grounds.
+Justice Harlan Stone was the only dissenter in the decision, arguing that the state could not “compel public affirmations which violate their religious conscience.”

 Three years later, however, the Court in a 6-3 vote reversed the Minersville decision in West Virginia State Board of Education v.
 Barnette.
 Justice Robert Jackson, who had replaced Stone on the bench, systematically disassembled Frankfurter’s reasoning in his majority decision.
 Jackson said the First Amendment barred forced allegiance to the American flag, concluding with a landmark quote: “If there is any fixed star in our constitutional constellation, it is that no official, high or petty, can prescribe what shall be orthodox in politics, nationalism, religion, or other matters of opinion, or force citizens to confess by word or act their faith therein.
 If there are any circumstances which permit an exception, they do not now occur to us.”